 The past raises many questions but to answer them historians need to be able to understand evidence and compare different arguments.
 Our BA (Hons) History degree is not just concerned with what happened and why but what the consequences were.

-You don’t need any prior knowledge of history but if you have an enquiring mind and an enthusiasm for uncovering the past, this course provides a forum for lively debate and introduces you to political, economic, intellectual and cultural history, as well as the modern history of Britain, Ireland, Europe, America, the Middle East and Eastern Asia.
+You don’t need any prior knowledge of history but if you have an enquiring mind and an enthusiasm for uncovering the past, this course provides a forum for lively debate and introduces you to political, economic, intellectual and cultural history, as well as the modern history of Britain, Ireland, Europe, the Americas, Africa, the Middle East and Eastern Asia.
 There is also an option to specialise in an area so that you can focus on those aspects of the past that you find most rewarding.

 There is an important social side to the course too.
 Students have an opportunity to join a number of societies and we incorporate 'out of classroom' learning.
 The international fieldwork module, where students travel to Madrid, allows students to sample a different culture and how this influences the ways in which history is presented in museums.
 Other modules incorporate visits to sites on Merseyside and beyond.